1st (UK) Division

-The 1st Armoured Division formed the land striking force of Operation Granby, the British contribution to the Gulf War in 1991.
-During a 48-hour period, the formation destroyed 300 Iraqi tanks and captured 7,000 prisoners.
-It then returned to Germany and was disbanded in 1992 as part of an army restructuring and downsizing that followed the end of the Cold War.
-In 1993, the formation was reformed when the 4th Armoured Division was redesignated as the 1st (United Kingdom) Armoured Division.
-It contributed to various peacekeeping operations during the 1990s.
-In 2003, the division again returned to the Middle East and formed the basis of Operation Telic, the British contribution to the US-led 2003 Invasion of Iraq.
-It rapidly achieved the objectives assigned to it, including the capture of the city of Basra.
-The division was withdrawn after a few months and southern Iraq came under the control of the Multi-National Division (South-East).
-Over the following years, the division was based in Germany and deployed brigades to the multi-national division in Iraq.

-From 2010, the division has undergone several changes following defence reviews and army restructuring programmes.
-These included Army 2020, Army 2020 Refine, and the Future Soldier programme.
-As a result, in 2014, the formation was redesignated as the 1st (United Kingdom) Division; with this relabeling, the division transformed from an armoured formation into a light infantry one.
+In 2014, the formation was reborn as the 1st (United Kingdom) Division and transformed into a light infantry formation.
 The following year, the headquarters moved from Germany to Imphal Barracks, York.
 It is currently planned for the headquarters to be relocated to Catterick Garrison after 2028.

 History

 Divisional history 1809–1945

 Second World War-era troops of the 1st Infantry Division, during an exercise.

 The 1st Division was formed on 18 June 1809 by Lieutenant-General Arthur Wellesley, commander of British forces in Spain and Portugal, for service during the Peninsular War—part of the Napoleonic Wars.
 (Note: The division's official history's latest edition, authored by Wilson in 1993, and defence analyst Charles Heyman, both write that the 1st Armoured Division was formed in 1940; disbanded soon after the end of the Second World War; reformed 1978; and disbanded 2014.
 Confused mentions at various dates on British Army websites have conflated the two divisions; see also) After the conclusion of the War of the Sixth Coalition, the division was broken up in France and its troops dispersed to the UK or were dispatched to North America to take part in the War of 1812.
 The division was reformed the following year when the War of the Seventh Coalition began, and it fought at the battles of Quatre Bras and Waterloo.
 In the latter battle, the division helped repulse the final attack of the day, which the French Imperial Guard had launched.
 With the end of the war, the division became part of the Army of Occupation based in France, where it remained until December 1818, when it was disbanded upon the British withdrawal and the end of the occupation.